Purchasing a Business of Your Own is a Major Lifetime Investment. Learn How to Avoid Costly and Unnecessary Mistakes Here.

 The questions buyers of a prospective business really need answered are the questions they usually don’t think to ask.

-Take note, however that if an owner’s decision to sell his or her business happened quickly, a red flag that the business is in trouble may be evident or that there are economic challenges on the horizon.
+Take note, if an owner’s decision to sell his or her business happened quickly, a red flag that the business is in trouble may be evident or that there are economic challenges on the horizon.

 Question #2: “What Valuation Method Did the Owner Use to Determine the Asking Price?”